swiftlang/swift/docs/proposals/archive/Memory and Concurrency Model.rst

 Swift Memory and Concurrency Model
 ==================================

+.. warning:: This is a very early design document discussing the features of a possible Swift concurrency model.
+It should not be taken as a plan of record.

 The goal of this writeup is to provide a safe and efficient way to model, design, and implement concurrent applications in Swift.
 It is believed that it will completely eliminate data races and reduce deadlocks in swift apps, and